christopher-hakkaart/testdata/README.md

 - PG_NA12878_chr21.vcf.gz
 - PG_NA12878_chr21.vcf.gz.tbi

+## test_benchmark

+The test_benchmark?.csv files in this folder and are subject to change.
+They are replicated dummy files to test functionality.

 ## Notes for future development
 TODO: Add second chromosome and reads to use as base for development of variant calling for each chromosome separately.